RDN Budget Talks

 I am a resident of the Sandpiper subdivision (French Creek Service Area) who has been enjoying the water now supplied from the Town of Qualicum Beach since Nov/21 in an agreement that was not endorsed by the residents through a referendum resulting in the dramatic increase in usage charges of up to +300% for the 2022 billing year.
 The agreement also included the Electoral Area G $970,000 Community Works Fund that was used to upgrade the Town of QB system to increase the pressure required to service Sandpiper and improve their own system.
 This agreement resulted in the decommissioning of three wells that were supplying water not meeting the current Canadian drinking water guidelines thus reducing the operating costs for the supply system.
 Why if the operating costs for these wells and reduced maintenance of valves, hydrants,etc because of mineral buildup for our Service Area system has the budget increased by +350% for each of the future 5 years?
 We are now being double billed for usage which appears to be a method of trying to recoup the $970K Grant by approximately $115K/year which was not authorized by the residents nor communicated prior to the agreement being signed.
 I also cannot find a reference in the RDN meeting minutes that the agreement was approved by the Board.
 We estimate that the cost of water for 2023 will have a projected increase of more than 180% from 2021.
 A high consumer could now pay approx. $6.30 m3 for irrigation and household use or $3.85 m3 for the RDN average user in addition to our parcel tax which is the highest in the Areas.
 If the additional funds are required for another reason rather than "operating costs" why not call them what they really are for. ie contingency emergency and budgeted accordingly.
 The amounts required should be evenly charged to each property not based on RDN usage rates which penalizes families of two or more with teenage children showering multiple times a day.
 I suggest an additional charge of less than a $1/day per property in addition to the $2.40 m3 usage rate for contingency or? above the Parcel tax already in place.
 This could be shown as a separate charge on the property tax notice and we would all know where our tax dollars are being spent and we can personally budget accordingly.
 We need an explanation of the +350% increase in budgeted operating costs and the reason for double billing for consumption.
 This should be conveyed to every household in the Sandpiper Subdivision Thanks Dan Goodfellow

-D Goodfellow asked over 1 year ago
+D Goodfellow asked almost 2 years ago

 Thank you for your question and we are glad you enjoy the quality water that meets the new drinking water standard.